magento/devdocs/guides/v2.0/ui-components/ui_components_js.md

 ## JS UI components debugging {#comp_debug}
 This section describes how to define what UI components are used on a particular page and what data they use.

-To define the UI components used on a page, you can use browser built-in developer tools, or install addiotionally a plugin, for example Knockout JS context debugger for Google Chrome.
+To define the UI components used on a page, you can use browser built-in developer tools, or install additionally a plugin, for example Knockout JS context debugger for Google Chrome.

 ### Debug using browser built-in tools
 1. Open the required page in a browser.